Foot Injury Case Study

 Jobsite Injury Lawsuit

 We took Avery’s case to court in front of a jury.
 This case took place in Harrisburg.
-Howard Silverman and Samuel Encarnacion worked together with their team to present the case.
-The case took four days in court.
+Howard Silverman worked hard with the rest of the legal team to present the case.
+This case took four days in court.

 Jury Verdict Awards $3.8 Million